vincemann/subtitle-buddy/README.md

 ## Download
 You can download the latest release (.jar) from [here](https://github.com/vincemann/Subtitle-Buddy/releases).

+## Installation
+No Installation required.
+Just place the [jar](https://github.com/vincemann/Subtitle-Buddy/releases) wherever you want
+and double-click to run it.
+Alternatively run java -jar *downloadedSubtitleBuddy.jar* in your terminal.

 ## Synchronisation
 There are two convient ways to synchronize the loaded subtitles (.srt) with the movie.
 The gif shows the **"next-click-counts"**- feature in action.